On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: Preliminaries

 \subsection{Almost split sequences}

-In order to introduce the stable Auslander--Reiten quivers for Gorenstein $\mathcal{O}$-orders, we recall some notions of irreducible, minimal, and almost split morphisms.
-Let $\mathscr{A}$ be an abelian category with enough projectives, $\mathscr{C}$ an additive full subcategory that is closed under extensions and direct summands.
-We call a morphism in $\mathscr{C}$ a \textbf{section} when it admits a left inverse, and we call a morphism in $\mathscr{C}$ a \textbf{retraction} when it admits a right inverse.
-A morphism $f:L\to M$ in $\mathscr{C}$ is called \textbf{left minimal} if every $h\in\End _{\mathscr{C}}(M)$ satisfying the following diagram is an isomorphism:

-and \textbf{left almost split} if it is not a section and for every $h\in\Hom_{\mathscr{C}}(L,W)$ which is not a section, there exists $u$ in $\mathscr{C}$ that makes the following diagram commutative:
+In order to introduce the stable Auslander--Reiten quivers for $\mathsf{latt}^{(\natural)}$-$A$, we recall irreducible, minimal, and almost split morphisms.
+Main references for details are \cite{A1} and \cite{AKM}.
+Let $\mathscr{A}$ be an abelian category with enough projectives and $\mathscr{C}$ an additive full subcategory closed under extensions and direct summands.
+Let $f:L\to M$ be a morphism in $\mathscr{C}$.
+The morphism $f$ is called \textit{left minimal} if every $h\in\End _{\mathscr{C}}(M)$ with $hf=f$ is an isomorphism, and is called \textit{left almost split} if it is not a section and every $h\in\Hom_{\mathscr{C}}(L,W)$ which is not a section factors through $f$.
+Dually, a morphism $g:M\to N$ in $\mathscr{C}$ is called \textit{right minimal} if every $h\in\End _{\mathscr{C}}(M)$ with $gh=g$ is an isomorphism, and is called \textit{right almost split} if it is not a retraction and every $h\in\Hom_{\mathscr{C}}(W,N)$ which is not a retraction factors through $g$.
+A morphism $f$ is said to be \textit{left minimal almost split} in $\mathscr{C}$ if $f$ is both left minimal and left almost split.
+Similarly, a \textit{right minimal almost split morphism} in $\mathscr{C}$ is defined.